Connecting LGBTQ+ folks with affirming healthcare providers who understand their unique needs.

 This is an example of how strategy and design intersect: after talks with stakeholders, we decided to scrap an entire function: community forum.
 We have it pinned to revisit later once we have enough users to support that feature.

-A peek at what user testing told us & how we implemented it
+A peek at what user testing told us & how I implemented it:

 What next?